 - 40. Several other surveys were conducted by the Australian Law Reform Commission.
-See Alcohol Drugs and Driving (ALRC 4), 1976, 90-91 (Public opinion poll on random breath tests).
+See Alcohol Drugs and Driving" (ALRC 4), 1976, 90-91- (Public opinion poll on random breath tests).
 The N.S.W.
-Commission has also conducted surveys in relation to its inquiry into the legal profession. - The opportunity is also taken to consult with judges, magistrates, police, local community leaders, including members of the white community in remote districts.
-The true programms are for each mrg.
+Commission has also conducted surveys in relation to its inquiry into the legal profession. - 41.
+The opportunity is also taken to consult with judges, magistrates, police, local community leaders, including members of the white community in remote districts.